Major League Soccer: Canada

-In 2018, online streaming service DAZN obtained Major League Soccer's digital out-of-market service MLS Live—with live and on-demand streaming of matches featuring U.S. teams (matches with Canadian teams are only available after a 48-hour delay to protect the league's main rightsholders TSN and TVA Sports).
+In 2018, online streaming service DAZN obtained the league's digital out-of-market service MLS Live with live and on-demand streaming of matches featuring U.S. teams (matches with Canadian teams were only available after a 48-hour delay to protect the league's main rightsholders TSN and TVA Sports).

 International

 MLS also entered into a four-year contract with Sky Sports to broadcast two MLS matches per week in the United Kingdom and Ireland from 2015 to 2019.
-As part of the agreement, Sky Sports broadcast at least two MLS regular-season matches each week, as well as the MLS All-Star Game, every MLS Cup Playoff game, and the MLS Cup final.
+As part of the agreement, Sky Sports broadcast at least two MLS regular season matches each week, as well as the MLS All-Star Game, every MLS Cup Playoff game, and the MLS Cup final.
 The matches appeared across Sky's family of networks.
 It also carried weekly MLS highlights across various platforms, including Sky Sports News and SkySports.com.
-Sky Sports also broadcast at least one match from MLS's "Decision Day" – the final day of the MLS regular season.
+Sky Sports also broadcast at least one match from MLS' "Decision Day" – the final day of the MLS regular season.
 Many of the matches on Decision Day every year are expected to determine the final spots for the MLS Cup Playoffs.

-DSport, owned by Discovery Communications, will televise league matches in India beginning in 2017.
+DSport, owned by Discovery Communications, began televising league matches in India in 2017.